 |The Tower of Babel|

 There is a theological explanation for why Elgar would employ the name Nimrod in the Enigma Variations.
 According to the Jewish historian Josephus, Nimrod oversaw the construction of the Tower of Babel.
-At the Tower of Babel, mankind was united by a universal language.
+At the Tower of Babel, humanity was united by a universal language.
 As described in the Genesis account, God caused the people to speak a gaggle of languages, prompting them to abandon construction on the tower and disperse to populate the whole earth.
 That is why it was called Babel.
 Theologians describe this event as the Confusion of Tongues.
 In a letter written in 1900 to The Musical Times, Elgar described the Enigma Variations:

-…As to myself the following are F A X about me.
+. . .
+As to myself the following are F A X about me.
 Just completed a set of Symphonic Variations (theme original) for orchestra – thirteen in number (but I call the finale the fourteenth, because of the ill-luck attaching to the number).
 I have in the Variations sketched portraits of my friends – a new idea, I think – that is, in each variation I have looked at the theme through the personality (as it were) of another Johnny.

 The description of Nimrod's most famous architectural project as the Tower of Babel contains a distinctly English element, one at the heart of Elgar's British heritage and enigma wordplay.
 It concerns the first two words of the phrase, “The Tower of Babel.”
 There is a famous castle in London known as the Tower.
 Built by William the Conqueror following his successful invasion of England in 1066, it is officially known by the six-word title Her Majesty's Royal Palace and Fortress.
-For the sake of this analysis the key words are tower and fortress.
+For the sake of this analysis, the keywords are tower and fortress.
 The hidden melody to the Enigma Variations is commonly known as A Mighty Fortress, but William F. Bunting translated it as A Strong Tower.
-Consequently both the words fortress and tower are directly tied to the missing theme's title.
-The clues all point in the same direction towards Ein feste Burg.
+Both the terms fortress and tower are linked to the missing theme's title.
+Elgar's ingenious wordplay built around Jaeger's nickname subtly and elegantly implicates Ein feste Burg.